 Finally, the relationship between dependent and independent variables is demonstrated in Table 3 using medians (interquartile range).
-The only significant relationship was related to marital status in terms of self-
+The only significant relationship was related to marital status in terms of selfefficacy.
+Specifically, the average level of self-efficacy in single nurses was significantly higher than that of married ones (P=0.01).